ldv-klever/klever/docs/dev_env_model_specs.rst

     - The comment is used at error-trace visualization.
       It should describe what the process implements.
     - Yes
-  * - headers
+  * - process
-    - A list of relative paths to header files:
+    - Process transition relation (see its description below).

-      ["stdio.h", "pthread.h"]
+    - Transition relation describes the possible order of actions performed by the process.
-    - Headers are included in the main C file of an environment model to bring type definitions and function declarations to the main C file of the FEM.
+    - Yes
-    - No
+  * - actions
-  * - relevant
+    - The object maps action names to action descriptions.
-    - Bool
+      Action names should be C identifiers.
-    - If the flag is true, then the process description will be used for other specification sets.
+    - Actions describe the behavior of the environment model.
-    - No
+    - Yes
   * - labels
     - The object maps label names to label descriptions.
       Label names should be C identifiers.